pdxgx/immunorx_response_pipeline/README.md

 Le et al. Mismatch repair deficiency predicts response of solid tumors to PD-1 blockade.
 Science.
 2017; 357:409-413.

-Wood et al. Burden of tumor mutations, neoepitopes, and other variants are cautionary predictors of cancer immunotherapy response and overall survival.
+Wood et al. Burden of tumor mutations, neoepitopes, and other variants are dubious predictors of cancer immunotherapy response and overall survival.
 Preprint.